najeebullahii/Telco_Customer_Churn_Prediction/README.md

 IBM Telco Customer Churn Dataset — available on Kaggle: https://www.kaggle.com/datasets/blastchar/telco-customer-churn

-7,043 customer records across 21 features including contract type, internet service, payment method, tenure, and monthly charges.

 ---

 ## Limitations

-- The dataset is synthetically generated by IBM for demonstration purposes and may not perfectly reflect real-world telecom customer behaviour
-- Class imbalance (26.54% churn vs 73.46% retained) was not explicitly addressed with techniques such as SMOTE or class weighting — this is a potential improvement
-- The model predicts churn probability but does not estimate the financial value of retaining each customer, which would be necessary for prioritising outreach
+The dataset is synthetically generated by IBM which means it may not capture the full complexity of real-world churn behaviour.
+Class imbalance was not explicitly addressed with techniques like SMOTE or class weighting, which is a reasonable next step.
+The model also does not estimate the financial value of each at-risk customer, which would be needed to properly prioritise retention outreach.

 ---

 ## License

-MIT License — free to use and adapt for your own projects.
+MIT License — free to use for your own projects.